Office relocation

 Phase 1

-Build a controlled plan before moving day begins.
+Build a controlled plan before move day begins.

 • Confirm floor plans and room naming conventions